California Judge Orders Uber And Lyft To Consider All Drivers Employees

 In a statement, Lyft said: "Drivers do not want to be employees, full stop.
 We'll immediately appeal this ruling and continue to fight for their independence.
 Ultimately, we believe this issue will be decided by California voters and that they will side with drivers."

-After the new state law, known as AB5, was passed, California Attorney General Xavier Becerra and city officials in Los Angeles, San Diego and San Francisco sued Uber and Lyft to force the companies to comply.
+After the new state law, known as AB5, was passed, Becerra and city officials in Los Angeles, San Diego and San Francisco sued Uber and Lyft to force the companies to comply.

 The order on Monday comes ahead of the trial in that case.
 But Schulman said there was an "overwhelming likelihood" that the state of California would win the case.